bwsw/moebius/README.md

 # moebius
 Moebius is free, light 0mq-based Dealer-Router generic python server.
+It's developed to be run under GNU/Linux environment.

 Moebius is inspired by Tornado web-server, which is high performance REST and WebSocket server.
 Like Tornado, Moebius employs the approach with python generators to create light and single-threaded server.